whitequark/cylinder/doc/DESIGN.md

 The blockserver will return `result = NotFound` for digests with `type = Inline`.

+The blockserver will return `result = Unavailable` if it is unable to contact its backend.

 #### Put

 A valid _put_ request is a `BlockserverReq` with `type = Put` and only `put_object` present.